Eggy115/ModifyMC/README.md

 # Commands

+Commands, also known as console commands and slash commands, are advanced features activated by typing certain strings of text.

 Documentation for various different Minecraft commands and examples of them.
 Here is a list of commands so far: